Surrendering an Animal to DHA

 |Bordetella (kennel cough) Vaccination

 If you are unable to give a donation to help pay for vaccinations and/or testing, please consider a smaller monetary donation or items such as laundry detergent, bleach, blankets, towels, paper towels, etc.

 Scheduling an Assessment

-To have one or more animals admitted to DHA, please call the shelter at (302) 571-0111 to schedule an assessment.
+To have one or more animals admitted to DHA, please call our Client Services staff at (302) 571-0111 to schedule an assessment.
 We are NOT able to take walk-in animal surrenders.
 Assessments are performed Tuesdays through Saturdays from 11 am to 3:30 pm.
 We cannot guarantee in advance that we will be able to accept any animal.